ben-manes/gradle-versions-plugin/README.md

 Each piece stands alone: drop any line whose behavior the build does not want, and the rest keep working.

+The [configuration filters](#configuration-filter) are absent only because their arguments are build-specific: the names to reject come off your own report.

 In Kotlin the `isNonStable` extension replaces a helper of that name the build already has.
 A top-level `fun isNonStable(version: String)` compiles to the same JVM signature, so keeping both fails the build with a platform declaration